noir-lang/noir/docs/docs/zk-money/assetvaluation.md

 # Asset Valuation

-All dollar valuation seen in zk.money are derived with use of oracles provided by [Chainlink](https://chain.link/).
+All dollar valuations seen in zk.money are derived with use of oracles provided by [Chainlink](https://chain.link/).

 | Asset | Chainlink Oracle                                                                                     |
 | ----- | ---------------------------------------------------------------------------------------------------- |